4-A Solved problem 4-3 for elastic and plastic sections.

 The second method for Ix estimation.

 This is the second method for estimating the Ix value for the T section.
-After finding the Ybar distance from the lower datum, we will estimate ix for the T section.
+After finding the Ybar distance from the lower datum, we estimate ix for the T section.

 How to estimate Zx?